 First it was the pyramid… Now the plate… Who knows what the FDA will come up with next in regards to providing the public with a healthy food consumption guideline.
 But do these food guidelines really help us live a healthier lifestyle?
 Do they guide us into understanding what we really should and shouldn’t be eating?
 The answer is a loud resounding NO. And the reason why is pretty simple.
 The FDA is in bed with the the big food processing companies, pharmaceutical companies, and dirty agriculture.
 This forces them to skate a fine line between “trying” to provide sound healthy nutritional advice to the general public and still not manage to piss off the companies that are funding them.

 The end result… A confused public that scratches their head each and every time a new food guideline, research, or information comes to light.
-So maybe we need to look elsewhere for some sound advice.
+So maybe we need to look elsewhere for some sound advice, or maybe read this post in Prodiets website and enlighten ourselves on how changing a single food can cause dissimilitude in the precarious balance set in our body.
 Brazil has recently released their new dietary guidelines which we could actually benefit from, A LOT!
 Instead of a visual that tries to box everyone into the same way of eating, they came up with a list of guidelines that will actually help people make personalized decisions that can lead them to a truly healthier life.
 They also take into consideration mindfulness and the social aspect to eating.
 And the best part.
 They are based on eating REAL food.

 Brazils New Dietary Guidelines

 - Make foods and freshly prepared dishes and meals the basis of your diet.

 - Be sure oils, fats, sugar and salt are used in moderation in culinary preparations.

 - Limit the intake of ready-to-consume products and avoid those that are ultra-processed.

 The 10 Guidelines: